protofALk/Soup.io-downloader/README.markdown

 4.  leave the concurrent download number alone if you don´t want to break the interwebs (so if Soup feels fast on the day and you are on a fast connection you might go higher, if it connection hangs too long quit restart do 1-4 again and set a lower number here)

-command shell if you have node installed:
+command shell if you have node installed (download just the soupdownloader.js in the main directory):

 The programm takes two arguments